kkk987/portfolio/README.md

 * Purpose:

-    The purpose of this priject is to demostarte the understaning and skills of front end web development and also design a personal web portfolio.
-This assignment also provides a good opportunity to practise html, css and sass development.
+    The purpose of this project is to demonstrate the understanding and skills of front end web development and also design a personal web portfolio.
+This assignment also provides a good opportunity to practise HTML, CSS and sass development.

 * Functionality / features

    This project is a personal web portfolio of a single page.
-The functionalities incldue the followings:
+The functionalities include the followings:
-    - mavigation bar,
+    - navigation bar,
-    - hyperlink to external website,
+    - hyperlink to an external website,
-    - reponsive design for mobile, tablet and pc
+    - responsive design for mobile, tablet and pc
     - appropriate layout design (card layout)
     - use of grid and flex
     - use of table